biolab/scorange-hugo/content/blog/2019-07-xy-emryos-Petropoulos-Cell2017.md

 \
 {{% figure src="/blog_img/2019-05-06/workflow-embryo-partial3.PNG" %}}
 \
-The best way to visualise the cells, we determined to have XY karyotype, is t-SNE.
+The best way to visualise the cells, for which we determined to have XY karyotype, is t-SNE.
 To separate cells with the XY karyotype from those with the XX karyotype, we use the Select Rows widget.
 We select the same cut off mark for the XY cells as before: 0.2, then we proceed to transfer all the data from the Select Rows widget to t-SNE widget.
 \
 {{% figure src="/blog_img/2019-05-06/selectrows.png" %}}
 \